The High Call

 Discuss: Do you think it’s possible to reach the world in this way in your lifetime?
 Why do you think it is important for evangelization to occur through relationships and deep, personal investment?

 The Cost of Battle

-The Method Modeled by the Master: Jesus evangelized the world by investing in a few through whom he trained to the same.
-In so doing he imparted both faithfulness and fruitfulness that transformed the ancient world.
+The Method Modeled by the Master: Jesus evangelized the world by investing in a few whom he trained to do the same.
+In so doing, he imparted both faithfulness and fruitfulness that transformed the ancient world.

 “The Little Way of Evangelization”: By imitating Christ, investing deeply in a few and training them to do the same, spiritual multiplication can reach the whole world for Christ today.